Updated July 2021

 The Consumer Insurance Contracts Act 2019 (the “Act”), came into effect on September 1st, 2020 and reforms the law applicable to consumer insurance contracts.

-We have reviewed our policy wordings and documentation and will update them to ensure that they are compliant with the Act.
-While your policy document may not yet contain these changes, we assure you that we will be complying fully with the sections of the Act that came into effect from 1st September 2020.
+We have reviewed our policy wordings and documentation and are updating them to ensure that they are compliant with the Act.
+While your policy document may not yet contain these changes, we will be complying fully with all sections of the Act.

 - Where we alter the terms and conditions of your policy, we will notify you no later than 20 working days before your renewal date.

 - Where we cancel your policy, we will refund you the balance of the premium, that you have paid, for the unexpired term of your contract.

 - Cooling off period: Commercial customers who are consumers may cancel a contract of insurance by giving notice in writing to us within 14 working days from the date they have been informed that the contract has been concluded.
 When a contract is cancelled during the cooling off period we will only charge for the period you were on cover.

 Duties in Relation to Claims

 We will continue to handle your claims in compliance with the Central Bank of Ireland Consumer Protection Code 2012.
 However, if the Consumer Insurance Contacts Act applies to your policy, the following will also apply:

 - We are under a duty to handle claims promptly and fairly, notify you of a third-party claim as soon as possible and inform you when a claim is settled or closed.
 We will continue to process claims quickly and fairly and to keep you informed throughout the process.